 By evaporating water into the air just before it enters the condensing unit, it’s possible to reduce the air temperature and increase the capacity and efficiency of a window air conditioner.
 And to answer the question, yes, air conditioner units can get wet without causing harm.

 At Las Vegas AC Repair, we’re committed to helping you get the most out of your AC unit.
 Our team can provide expert advice and assistance with all your air conditioning needs.

 Here in a video if you need a visual guide.

 You can spray water on your air conditioner, spraying mist to clean it.
 You can use your reliable old garden hose and don’t even have to be gentle with it.
 Simply set it to a hard stream and run it over the outdoor unit from top to bottom for a thorough cleaning.

 You’ll also need to give your condenser the occasional spray to help it run more efficiently.
-Though, of course, you don’t want to get those parts in an AC unit wet that should remain dry, or you’ll fry the machine and have a huge problem on your hands.
-While taking care of your condenser is a fairly easy job on its own, if you have any doubts at all, you should call a professional for help rather than take a chance and kill your AC.
+Though of course, you don’t want to get those parts in an air conditioner unit wet that should remain dry, or you’ll fry the machine and have a huge problem on your hands.
+While taking care of your condenser is a fairly easy job on its own, if you have any doubts at all, you should call a professional for help rather than take a chance and kill your air conditioner.